Zhuzhi Ci 竹枝詞

 Melody and Lyrics (see transcription; timings follow 聽錄音 my recording) 8

-Here the melody is played twice, with the original lyrics sung during the repeat.
+Here I play the melody twice, singing the original lyrics during the repeat.
+The timing and these lyrics are as follows:

 01.30 End

 These original lyrics are unattributed, and as yet I have not been able to find their source.
-The translation is tentative - as is the singinhzhii.
+The singing, of course, is very tentative.

 Footnotes (Shorthand references are explained on a separate page)